 Research—on the collections, through fieldwork, in the museum archives—lies at the core of the Kelsey Museum's activities.

-The Near Eastern Studies Department scholarship covers Near Eastern languages, literatures, civilizations, linguistics, history, Ancient studies, Biblical studies, Egyptology, Medieval Islamic history and Islamic studies.
+The Middle East Studies Department scholarship covers Middle Eastern languages, literatures, civilizations, linguistics, history, Ancient studies, Biblical studies, Egyptology, Medieval Islamic history and Islamic studies.